RiazBhuiyanX/python-metrics-engine/README.md

 ## 🧠 Summary

-This project explores whether a fixed capital of 1000 USDT can be grown through algorithmic trading on the BTC/USDT pair.
-I implemented three different trading strategies (**Mean Reversion**, **Momentum**, and **Trend Breakout**) in two modes: **All-In** and **Scaled Positioning**.
-Rather than focusing solely on maximizing profit, my primary objective was to explore how strategies behave under different market conditions, manage risk, and maintain capital.
+I'm basically testing if I can grow a fixed pot of 1000 USDT by algorithmically trading the BTC/USDT pair.
+I built three different trading strategies (**Mean Reversion**, **Momentum**, and **Trend Breakout**), and I ran each in two flavors: **All-In** and **Scaled Positioning**.
+Instead of just chasing maximum profit, my main goal was to see how these strategies behave in different market scenarios, how they handle risk, and whether they can hang onto capital (so I don’t go bust in the process).

 ## ⚙️ Tech Stack